 - You will be sent hiring paperwork, an I-9 profile request, and an I-9 document upload request.
 Make sure to complete the hiring paperwork and upload the necessary documents before the hiring appointment.

 - During the hiring appointment, you will present your hiring documents ( view acceptable i-9 forms ).
 Be prepared with any questions you may have about the hiring process, timesheets, or work-study in general.

-- Once all hiring paperwork is complete and approved by UC Path, Financial Aid and Scholarships will send an e-mail to you and your employer indicating when you can begin working.
-We will also give your Off-Campus employer access to the online referral form.
-They will then be able to fill out and submit the referral form.
+- Once all hiring paperwork is complete and approved by UC Path, Financial Aid and Scholarships will e-mail you and your employer indicating when you can begin working.
+We will also give your Off-Campus employer access to the online referral form to complete and submit.

 Permissible Working Hours